Y-OUSSE-F/Y-OUSSE-F/README.md

 # Youssef Agour

 Hey there!
 I'm Youssef, an aspiring data scientist with a keen interest in leveraging data to solve real-world problems and tell real stories.
-Currently based in New York City, I'm currently a graduating student of Fordham University with an undergraduate degree in Global Business on the Tech Track.
-In my most recent role, I was employed in Data & Operations at a non-profit organization focused on workforce development.
+Currently based in New York City, I'm a graduating student of Fordham University with a bachelor's degree in Global Business, minoring in Information Technology.
+In my most recent role, I was employed as a Data Analyst at a non-profit organization focused on workforce development, where I worked on the business operations team.
 With experience across VC, Saas tech start-ups, and non-profits, I bring a wide breath of perspective with deep thought and attention to detail wherever I go.

 ## Get in Touch